 The rest of the Control Subsystem boot process is controlled by the Master Subsystem application issuing IPC instructions to the Control Subsystem, with the C-Bootloader interpreting the IPC commands and acting on them to continue the boot process.
 At this stage, a boot mode for the Control Subsystem can be established.
 The Control Subsystem boot modes are similar to the Master Subsystem boot modes, except for the mechanism by which they are selected.
 The Control Subsystem boot modes are chosen through the IPC commands from the Master application code to the C-Bootloader, which interprets them and acts accordingly.
-The choices are, as above, to branch to already existing Control application code in Flash, to branch to preloaded code in RAM (development mode), or to upload the Control application code is in place (in Flash or RAM), the C-Bootloader branches to Flash or RAM, and from that point on, the application code takes over.
+The choices are, as above, to branch to already existing Control application code in Flash, to branch to preloaded code in RAM (development mode), or to upload the Control application code from one of several available peripherals (see Table 2-18).
+As before, once the Control application code is in place (in Flash or RAM), the C-Bootloader branches to Flash or RAM, and from that point on, the application code takes over.

 Control Subsystem Boot Modes MTOCIPCBOOTMODE Register Value Description BOOT_FROM_RAM 0x0000 0001 Upon receiving this command from the Master Subsystem, C-Boot ROM will branch to the Control Subsystem RAM entry point location and start executing code from there.
 BOOT_FROM_FLASH 0x0000 0002 Upon receiving this command, C-Boot ROM will branch to the Control Subsystem FLASH entry point and start executing code from there.
 BOOT_FROM_SCI 0x0000 0003 Upon receiving this command, C-Boot ROM will boot from the Control Subsystem SCI peripheral.
 BOOT_FROM_SPI 0x0000 0004 Upon receiving this command, C-Boot ROM will boot from the Control Subsystem SPI interface.
 BOOT_FROM_I2C 0x0000 0005 Upon receiving this command, C-Boot ROM will boot from the Control Subsystem I2C interface.
 BOOT_FROM_PARALLEL 0x0000 0006 Upon receiving this command, C-Boot ROM will boot from the Control Subsystem GPIO.
+BOOT_FROM_SPI(1) 0x0000 0007 Upon receiving this command, C-Boot ROM will boot from the Control Subsystem SPI interface.